-To be considered a manufacturing sale, the sale must occur from the taxpayer's manufacturing facility.
+To be considered a manufacturing sale, the sale must occur from the taxpayer's manufacturing location or from a warehouse or storage facility located within a ten-mile radius of the manufacturing location.
 The description in the SIC Code under the Division D: Manufacturing heading states that "[f]abricating operations performed at the site of construction by contractors are not considered manufacturing, but the prefabrication of sheet metal, concrete, and terrazzo products and similar construction materials is included in the Manufacturing Division."